 With a Forest Carbon woodland two groups of people benefit: your organisation, and the rest of the world.
 That's everyone.

-• Ownership of the carbon sequestered by your project's trees.
-This is represented by the transfer to you of woodland carbon credits, certified under the government backed UK Woodland Carbon Code
+- The carbon sequestered by your project's trees.
+This is represented by the transfer to you of woodland carbon credits, certified under the government backed UK Woodland Carbon Code.

-• Enhancement of your company's staff awareness of the need for change towards low-carbon practices.
+- Making people in your organisation more aware of the need for change to low-carbon practices.
 (This has been shown to have a real impact on staff attitudes towards economies in travel, transport and energy.)

-• Improved corporate pride and reputation: Customers and others like to see good CSR and so do staff: the best talent wants to work for the most responsible organisations.
-Our partners find that their staff respond enthusiastically to their tree-planting projects, many taking an active interest.
+- Improved corporate pride and reputation: Customers and others like to see businesses behave responsibly, and so do staff: the best talent wants to work for the best organisations.

 The publication of the Forestry Commission’s Read Report at the end of 2009 affirmed the importance of UK forests to the general health of our environment.
-Referring in particular to a tree's ability to sequester CO2 the report states that, “forestry can make a significant and cost-effective contribution to meeting the UK’s challenging emissions reduction targets.”
+Referring in particular to a tree's ability to sequester CO2 the report states that: